 Faculty and student attendance at seminars is essential to the success of this program.
 First year graduate students attend seminars, participate in discussion but do not present seminars.

-Second year students present literature seminars of ca. 20-25 minutes duration.
+Second year students present literature seminars of ca. 20-25 minute duration.
 Please sign up with the seminar chairman.
 We will try to honor assignments but some changes may be inevitable to accommodate schedules of faculty candidates and other visitors.
-Fourth (or Final) year students are usually asked to present a research seminar.
-It may be advantageous to schedule it before job interviews.
+Fourth (or Final) year students are encouraged to present a research seminar at Purdue or at a previous institution.
+It may be advantageous to schedule it this before job interviews.
 Sign up with the seminar chairman.